-Most of Jordan’s population of nearly 8 million is Muslim, and expats should be aware that Islam is the state religion.
+Newcomers to Jordan should be aware that Islam is the state religion.
 Nevertheless, Jordan is one of the most liberal countries in the Middle East and expats are unlikely to face discrimination for practising a religion other than Islam.
-Expats should, however, practice respect for local customs and etiquette – women in particular should dress modestly and preferably wear their hair up or cover it with a headscarf.
-This will also lessen the chance of attracting unwanted attention, particularly from fascinated Jordanian men unused to having Western women around.
+Expats should, however, show respect for local customs and etiquette – women, in particular, should dress modestly and preferably wear their hair up or cover it with a headscarf.

-Jordanians are well-known for being friendly, warm and welcoming to foreigners.
-Arabic is the official language of Jordan but most Jordanians can speak English, and expats should not have a problem communicating in professional settings and business dealings, particularly in Amman.
-Still, expats are likely to experience some level of culture shock, particularly if they are not from another Middle Eastern country.
+Jordanians are known for being friendly, warm and welcoming to foreigners.
+Arabic is the official language but most Jordanians can speak English, and expats should not have a problem communicating in professional settings and business dealings, particularly in Amman.
+Still, expats are likely to experience some level of culture shock, particularly if they are unused to life in the Middle East.

-Expats moving to Jordan need not worry about their health.
-The country has one of the best healthcare systems in the Middle East, with both private and public medical facilities providing a high standard of care.
-Most doctors are proficient in English and have been educated abroad, and the country is becoming a popular regional medical tourism hotspot.
+Expats relocating to Jordan need not worry about good medical facilities.
+The country has one of the best healthcare systems in the Middle East, with both private and public hospitals providing a high standard of care.

 Jordan has a high literacy rate and the government views education as a priority.
 The language of instruction at local schools is Arabic, and expats seeking to continue their children’s education from home will be pleased to know that there are a number of international schools in Jordan, catering for a variety of different nationalities.
 These are mostly located in Amman.

 Climate in Jordan